AnyChart/docs.anychart.com/Basic_Charts/TreeMap_Chart.md

 {sample}BCT\_Treemap\_Chart\_03{sample}

-No matter how your data is organised, colors and sizes of tiles represent the "value" field.
+No matter what data structure you use, colors and sizes of tiles represent the "value" field.
 Alternatively, sizes can represent an optional "size" field, so adding it to the data allows you to show two different parameters instead of one.

 On the Treemap chart below, the size of each tile represents the population of a country ("size"), and the color represents the population density ("value"):